Hidden breathing blockage found in severe asthma patients

 Summary

-This study measured how often people with severe asthma also have inducible laryngeal obstruction (ILO), a condition where the throat closes during exercise, making breathing harder.
-Researchers compared 116 participants with and without asthma, then followed them for one year to track symptoms.
-The goal was to understand how common ILO is in severe asthma and how it changes over time.
+This study looked at how often people with severe asthma also have inducible laryngeal obstruction (ILO), a condition where the voice box closes during exercise, making breathing harder.
+Researchers tested 116 participants using a special scope while they walked on a treadmill and tracked their symptoms for a year.
+The goal was to understand how common ILO is and how it changes over time, not to test a new treatment.

 Get updates